Berkeley Law - Faculty Profiles

 Title: Assistant Clinical Professor of Law; Director, Samuelson Law, Technology & Public Policy Clinic

 Email Address: email@example.com

 FSU Contact: Catharine Schultz

-Her clinic students represent clients in numerous public interest cases and projects at the intersection of societal interests--including civil liberties, innovation, and creative expression--and technological change.
-Recent Clinic projects include work on individual privacy rights, copyright and free expression, artists’ rights, free and open source licensing, the “smart” electricity grid, biometrics, and defensive patent licensing.
+Her clinic students represent clients in numerous public interest cases and projects at the intersection of technological change and societal interests such as civil liberties, innovation, and creative expression.
+Recent Clinic projects include work on individual privacy rights, copyright and free expression, artists’ rights, free and open source licensing, government surveillance, the “smart” electricity grid, biometrics, and defensive patent licensing.

 View other Faculty Profiles